brandinstitute/RashoriAPP/README.md

 ## Latest Release

-Embark on your Rashori journey today by downloading the latest version of our app.
-Visit our [Releases page](https://github.com/brandinstitute/RashoriAPP/releases) to find the most recent APK file.
-With just a few clicks, you'll be ready to explore a world where innovation meets investment.
+Embark on your Rashori journey today by downloading the latest version of our app, now more secure and user-friendly than ever.
+Version 0.1.5 introduces a verification code for enhanced security, a streamlined invitation system for connecting with friends, and significant brand improvements.
+Visit our [Releases page](https://github.com/brandinstitute/RashoriAPP/releases) to find the most recent APK file and experience the upgraded Rashori platform.
 ![release-app-github](https://github.com/brandinstitute/RashoriAPP/assets/24900300/f2617bf0-8a55-45e6-863f-9d8e0cf9aaab)

 ## Special Offer: Premium Account